-Here’s to hoping Odaly’s Delight Cafe can expand their hours this year since it would be a crime that more people are not able to try their food.
+Here’s to hoping Odaly’s Delight Cafe can expand its hours this year since it would be a crime if more people could not try their food.

-In the meantime, there is pick-up or delivery to hold you over until then.
+In the meantime, pick-up or delivery will hold you over until then.

 *Disco Voladores is something that originated in Cuba.
 I’ve been eating Discos since I was a kid.
 A round contraption heats the sandwich.
 It now looks like a “Flying Saucer” or a Disco Volador” in Spanish.